Innovate Blog: Using open data to save lives

 You can find out more about this project through our website.

-Big thanks to RNLI experts Russ Hocken and Matt Harrison, and the team at Esri, for helping us to make this happen.
+Big thanks to RNLI experts Russ Hocken and Matt Wright, and the team at Esri, for helping us to make this happen.
 The work was actually launched at the Esri conference to over 3,000 GIS professionals.

 What’s next for open data at the RNLI?

 We’ll be keeping an eye on who is using the platform and for what, and monitoring requests for different data sets.
 And 6 months from now, we’ll share our findings and make some recommendations on what could be done next.